-Status of use of Loans for Overseas Investment and Expansion
+• Status of use of Loans for Overseas Investment and Expansion

-In FY2020, the SME Unit provided Loans for Overseas Investment and Expansion to 191 SMEs with a total value of 18.1 billion yen.
-Among these loans, we provided a total of 11 cross-border loans (direct loans to overseas subsidiaries), which we began handling in January 2021, worth a total of 500 million yen.
+In FY2021, the SME Unit provided Loans for Overseas Investment and Expansion to 397 SMEs with a total value of 25.9 billion yen.
+Among these loans, we provided a total of 100 cross-border loans (direct loans to overseas subsidiaries), worth a total of 6.0 billion yen.